Learn more about how the Cal Poly Humboldt Library can help

 4. On your computer, look for the SD card drive.
 Within the card, the recordings are stored in the STEREO folder.

-The included SD card (32GB) should provide enough storage for any recording project.
+The included SD card (32GB or larger) should provide enough storage for any recording project.
 You may want a backup SD card and/or batteries (2 x AA) if you have a very long project.

 How do I use this thing?!